Broadchurch series 1

 The first series of the British crime drama Broadchurch originally aired on the ITV broadcast network in the United Kingdom from 4 March 2013 to 22 April 2013.
 The eight-episode series began with the murder of an 11-year-old boy in the fictional, close-knit coastal town of Broadchurch in Dorset, United Kingdom.
 The series depicted the impact that suspicion and media attention have on the community.

 Though Broadchurch was first conceived of in 2003, creator and writer Chris Chibnall first began fleshing out the story and writing scripts for the first episodes in 2011.
 He approached ITV in autumn 2011 with the series, and the network quickly approved it for production.
 The role of Reverend Paul Coates was written for Arthur Darvill, and leads David Tennant and Olivia Colman were the first cast.
 Other roles were cast using auditions.
 Principal photography began on 13 August 2012 in Dorset.
-Most scenes were shot on location, with the majority of filming in and around Clevedon and West Bay.
+Most scenes were shot on location, with the majority of filming in and around Clevedon, Somerset and West Bay, Dorset.
 Soundstages were used for some interior scenes.
 Dialogue rarely departed from the scripts, but other aspects of the performances were improvised.
 A documentary visual style and an emphasis on first takes were used to heighten the realism of the series and acting.
 Few of the crew and none of the actors knew the identity of the murderer when filming began.
 A number of steps were taken to maintain this secret.
 Only those cast and crew with an absolute need to know were told the identity of the murderer once filming began on the final three episodes.

 Broadchurch series one received widespread critical acclaim and high viewership ratings.
 Music by Ólafur Arnalds helped to inspire the series' mood and tone.
 Arnalds composed the series' soundtrack, which won a BAFTA Craft award.
-Among the many honours received by cast and crew, Olivia Colman won a BAFTA for Best Actress and David Bradley for Best Supporting Actor, and the series was named Best Drama.
+Among the many honours received by cast and crew, Olivia Colman won a BAFTA for Best Actress and David Bradley for Best Supporting Actor, and the series won Best Drama.

 Episodes

-Supplement content
+Supplementary content

 The final episode of series one finished with a caption reading "Broadchurch Will Return".
 ITV executives confirmed that a second series of Broadchurch had been commissioned, with production to begin in 2014.

 Following episode eight, an extra scene was released on YouTube depicting Danny's wake, held the afternoon after the funeral but before the evening when the beacons were lit.
 Nigel and Mark were shown reconciled, Olly turned down a job at the Herald, and Hardy spoke to Karen about why he alerted her to Joe's arrest.
 The video ended with the words "Broadchurch will return".